Industry

 What is the Corporate Transparency Act?

-It does this by mandating the creation of a federal, nonpublic database that will contain information about beneficial ownership for all companies required to report it under the law — effectively, any U.S. business, barring the exemptions noted below.
+It attempted to do this by mandating the creation of a federal, nonpublic database that will contain information about beneficial ownership by non-US persons for all companies required to report it under the law.
 This database, maintained by FinCEN, can then be queried by certain government agencies, law enforcement, and financial institutions engaged in customer due diligence (CDD) and Know Your Customer (KYC) or Know Your Business (KYB) processes.

 The CTA was signed into law in January 2021 as a part of the Anti-Money Laundering Act of 2020 (AMLA).
-Together, the CTA and AMLA are meant to update the nation’s AML regulations and are the first major pieces of AML legislation passed in the U.S. since 2004.
+Together, the CTA and AMLA were meant to update the nation’s AML regulations as the first major pieces of AML legislation passed in the US since 2004.

 What are the Corporate Transparency Act’s reporting requirements?

-Businesses subject to the CTA are known as “reporting entities” and include corporations and partnerships, both domestic and foreign, that are required to file a document with a secretary of state.
+Businesses subject to the CTA are known as “reporting companies” and include corporations and partnerships that are formed under the law of a foreign country and that are required to file a document with a secretary of state or similar office.

-Reporting entities must report the following information to FinCEN about each beneficial owner and company applicant:
+Reporting companies must report the following information to FinCEN about each beneficial owner that isn’t a US person and each company applicant:

 The law identifies the following forms of documentation as being acceptable for identification: